 There are so many more “what if” questions I could share, but I think you get the point.

 The more I thought about these questions, the more depressed I got about the matter altogether.
 And in the end, I have drawn this conclusion: “what if” is the worst question to ask.

 This kind of question evokes thoughts you have been trying so hard not to let surface.
 It consumes your mind.
 It disrupts the train of thought that has been chugging along quite nicely up until that moment.
 And then, if it wins you over, you get this crazy notion to pursue the answer to that question.
 And that’s dangerous.

 There is a reason people don’t go searching for the answer.
-Not only is it comfortable and safe, it also saves you from possible disappointment and heartache.
-The answer could be the answer you want, but that also means it could be the answer you really don’t want.
+Not only is it comfortable and safe, but it also saves you from any possible disappointment or heartache.
+The answer could be the answer you want, but that also means it could be the answer you don’t want.